Village Statistics, 1945

 Village Statistics, 1945 was a joint survey work prepared by the Government Office of Statistics and the Department of Lands of the British Mandate Government for the Anglo-American Committee of Inquiry on Palestine which acted in early 1946.
 The data were calculated as of April 1, 1945, and was later published and also served the UNSCOP committee that operated in 1947.

+The survey encompasses data on land ownership, its uses, population statistics, and tax payment records.
+The land data was derived from the work conducted for the Peel Commission and subsequently updated by the Mandate Government's Lands Department.
+The population data was based on the 1931 census of Palestine, updated with information from various partial censuses primarily conducted in the Jewish sector, along with immigration and natural reproduction data.
+The data for the entire Land of Israel is deemed more reliable than the data for individual districts and settlements.
+The survey's editors emphasized that it should be viewed as a rough estimate of the actual population rather than an exact count.

 History

 Previous versions of the report were prepared in 1938 and 1943.